SenseLogic/PENDOWN/README.md

 # Pendown

-Lightweight markup with integrated styling and tag redefinition.
+Lightweight markup with integrated styling and tag customization.

 ## Features